chrisnoonan98675/site/xl-release/concept/variable-usage-example.markdown

 tags:
 - variable
 - release
+weight: 479
 ---

 For data that may change or that is not known in advance, XL Release provides a placeholder mechanism in the form of [variables](/xl-release/concept/variables-in-xl-release.html).

 This example shows a template that deploys an application to a test environment and assigns testing to QA.
 When testing succeeds, XL Release sends an email notification.
 If testing fails, we try again with the next version of the application.

 This is the template: